-Patients, often with complex treatment needs; are seen for diagnosis, advice and treatment in conjunction with the referring practitioner.
+Patients, often with complex treatment needs, are seen for diagnosis, advice and may be accepted for treatment.
 Those with complex treatment needs receive management within the hospital setting.
-The department has a strong educational focus and drive with treatment outcomes which often complement the departments treatment strategies.
-The treatment for patients is focussed on multidisciplinary treatment needs and is often undertaken in conjunction with the referring practitioner.
+The department has a strong educational focus and drive with treatment outcomes, which often complement the department's treatment strategies.
+The treatment for patients is focused on multidisciplinary treatment needs and is often undertaken in conjunction with/ via a shared care arrangement with the referring practitioner.

 Patient contact